The truth about food and medicines.

 • Terms & Conditions

 There is nothing more guaranteed to hush a conversation than the mention of breast cancer.
-It has become almost a taboo subject.
-Woman of all ages rush to have their routine mammograms without stopping to think rationally to what they are exposing themselves.
+Woman of all ages go to have their routine mammograms without stopping to think rationally to what they are exposing themselves.

 CAUTION WITH X-RAYS